ag-grid/ag-grid/grid-packages/ag-grid-enterprise/README.md

 Issue Reporting
 ==============

-If you are an Enterprise customer (or are Evaluating ag-Grid Enterprise) and wish to report a Bug or raise a new Feature Request please do so on our [Members Forum](https://ag-grid.com/forum/forumdisplay.php?fid=5).
+If you are an Enterprise customer (or are Evaluating AG Grid Enterprise) and wish to report a Bug or raise a new Feature Request please do so on our [Members Forum](https://ag-grid.com/forum/forumdisplay.php?fid=5).

 To Sign Up:
 Send an email to accounts@ag-grid.com with your license key